RDA volunteers are screened for Working With Children and Vulnerable Adults according to State and local requirements.

 Contact your local Centre Volunteer Coordinator to find out more about getting involved.

 NATIONAL VOLUNTEER AWARDS

 Every year, RDA celebrates the amazing contribution of our volunteers all across the country through our National Volunteer Awards.

-Nominations for 2021 are open and now is your chance to nominate a volunteer from your Centre who goes above and beyond for RDA!
+Nominations for open from 1 August and now is your chance to nominate a volunteer from your Centre who goes above and beyond for RDA!
 The form contains criteria for each award and information for you to submit your nomination.